triniwiz/nativescript-plugins/docs/src/api-reference/stripe.md

 # Usage

-IMPORTANT: Make sure you include `xmlns:stripe="nativescript-stripe"` on the Page tag
+IMPORTANT: Make sure you include `xmlns:stripe="@triniwiz/nativescript-stripe"` on the Page tag

 ### Using from view
 ```xml